 The best part?
 You can chain multiple actions together.
 One phone call can trigger five different things across five different apps—all without you lifting a finger.

 Since launch, Zapier users have automated over 81 billion tasks and created more than 25 million Zaps.
-Some 2.2 million businesses use the platform, including 69% of Fortune 1000 companies.
-The no-code automation market is projected to grow from $37.39 billion in 2025 to $264.40 billion by 2032.
+Zapier's revenue grew from $310M in 2024 to projected $400M in 2025, with 2.2 million businesses using the platform.

 Phone System Integrations

 Zapier integrates with most major phone systems: Twilio, Phone.com, CloudTalk, and AI receptionists like NextPhone.
-The integration happens through OAuth (that "Connect with Zapier" button you've seen), and once connected, your phone system can trigger workflows instantly.
+The integration happens through webhooks—when a call ends, your phone system sends the call data to a Zapier webhook URL, and your workflow kicks off instantly.

 The Power of No-Code Automation